influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 **[replay-live](javascript:void())** &ndash; This command allows for data to be played on the fly against tasks, to verify task behavior.
 It can be executed against either a `batch` or a `query`.
 Kapacitor neither saves nor records the data in its database.

-* `replay-live query` &ndash; With the query argument the replay executes an InfluxDB query against the task.
+* **[replay-live query]](javascript:void())** &ndash; With the query argument the replay executes an InfluxDB query against the task.
 The query should include the database, retention policy and measurement string.
 It takes the following form:

 ```
 kapacitor replay-live query (-cluster <CLUSTER_URL>) (-no-wait) -query <QUERY> (-real-clock) (-rec-time) (-replay-id <REPLAY_ID>) -task <TASK_ID>